-This article explains the implications of buffer sizes and latency, including how different sample rates have an affect on them.
+This article explains buffer sizes and latency, including how different sample rates have an effect on them.

-On a Mac system, the buffer size is set in your DAW - usually in the Audio section of the Preferences page (DAWs may vary).
+On a Mac system, the buffer size is set in your DAW - often in the Audio section of the Preferences page (DAWs may vary).

-On a PC system, the buffer size is set either in MixControl, or the Audio Control Panel.
+On a PC system, the buffer size is set either in Focusrite Notifier, or the Audio Control Panel.

 How much latency is too much?

-To get an idea of how long one millisecond is, it's best to give some real-world examples that people are familiar with:
+To get an idea of how long one millisecond is, it's best to give some real-world examples you might be familiar with*:

 The time it takes for the sound of a snare drum to reach a drummer's ears, is about 2.1 milliseconds.

-If two people stand at the opposite ends of a double decker bus (assuming its maximum length of 15 metres), there is a 43 millisecond delay when they speak (or shout) to each other.*
+If two people stand at the opposite ends of a bus (assuming its maximum length of 15 metres), there is a 43-millisecond delay when they speak (or shout) to each other.